JacksonLiew101/MAMS/README.md

 https://stackoverflow.com/questions/55598914/connect-mysql-to-java-via-intellij-idea
 _[Works in IntelliJ Community edition]_

-5. Go to src folder and open DatabaseConnection.jar.
+5. Go to src folder and open _DatabaseConnection.java_.
 Look for databaseUser and databasePassword and change to your own credentials.

 ## _Special Note on Implementation_